LuboslavBurdenski/softuni-ng-crypto-manager/README.md

 Server sent events (Server stream) for real-time data in the portfolio page HTTP Interceptors

-To use Crypto manager you have clone/download "https://github.com/LuboslavBurdenski/Rest-api" for the backend service

 ## Quick start
-git clone https://github.com/LuboslavBurdenski/softuni-ng-crypto-manager.git
+To use Crypto manager you have to clone/download "https://github.com/LuboslavBurdenski/Rest-api" for the backend service git clone https://github.com/LuboslavBurdenski/softuni-ng-crypto-manager.git

 1. npm install
 2. ng serve / ng serve -open (you have to be in the main folder a.k.a /softuni-ng-crypto-manager> ng serve/)